texta-tk/texta-tk.github.io/source/use_cases.rst

 Aggregate over time
 ====================

-To aggregate the documents over time, open the Aggregations panel and choose the date field (in Texta date format).
+To aggregate the documents over time, open the Aggregations panel and choose the date :ref:`field <field_concept>` (in Texta date format).
 Other options can be left as they are.
 Click on "Aggregate".

 .. _aggregate_communism:
 .. figure:: images/use_cases/aggregate_communism.png